 Stages of Meiosis II

 The four stages of meiosis II are as follows:-

-- Prophase II – It immediately sets off after the cytokinesis when the dead cells are formed.
-The chromosomes begin to condense accompanied by the dissolution of the nuclear membrane and the disappearance of Golgi bodies and ER complex.
+- Prophase II – It immediately sets off after the cytokinesis when the daughter cells are formed.
+The chromosomes begin to condense accompanied by the dissolution of the nuclear membrane and the disappearance of the Golgi apparatus and ER complex.

 - Metaphase II – The chromosomes are connected to the centriole poles at the kinetochores of sister chromatids through the microtubules.
 They also get aligned at the equator to form the metaphase plate.

 - Anaphase II – In this phase of meiosis II, there is a simultaneous splitting of the centromere of each chromosome and the sister chromatids are pulled away towards the opposite poles.
 As the chromatids move towards the poles, the kinetochore is at the leading edge with the chromosomal arms trailing.

 - Telophase II – The chromosomes dissolve again into an undifferentiated lump and a nuclear envelope develops around it.
 Followed by cytokinesis, telophase II marks the end of meiosis.
 Four haploid daughter cells are formed as a result.